notmatthancock/festoon/README.md

 - Logging when a function was called and returned
 - Logging the runtime of a function
 - Automatically substituting environment variables for arguments
-- Injecting variables to docstrings
+- Injecting variables into docstrings